davepinch/pinchy.cc/content/camera-roll/2015/04/2015-04-11-rip-you-eventually.md

 excerpt: A reminder of your inevitable death.
 picture: content/camera-roll/2015/04/2015-04-11-rip-you-eventually/20150411_021116556_iOS.jpg
 related:
-  - Timeline of the far future (en.wikipedia.org)
+  - Timeline of the far future (Wikipedia)
   - dead at the moment
 thumbnail: >-
   content/camera-roll/2015/04/2015-04-11-rip-you-eventually/20150411_021116556_iOS-thumbnail.jpg